csmith/centauri/README.md

   registering.
 - `ACME_DIRECTORY` - the URL of the ACME directory to obtain certs from.
   Default: `https://acme-v02.api.letsencrypt.org/directory`
+- `ACME_DISABLE_PROPAGATION_CHECK` - stops the ACME client from checking
+  that its DNS records have propagated before requesting a certificate.
+  Default: `false`

 ### ACME DNS Configuration